Gone (2007 film): Plot

-After a day of driving, in a collision with a kangaroo herd, Alex sustains a major head wound.
-They then stop at a motel and Sophie and Taylor get him medic supplies and allow him to recuperate.
+After a day of driving, Alex sustains a major head wound in a collision with a kangaroo herd.
+They stop at a motel and Sophie and Taylor get him medic supplies and allow him to recuperate.
 Then after driving, Alex frustrated at the inanity of the trip attacks Taylor, knocking him down and kicking him, with Sophie placating him, citing the need to finish the trip.
 After talking with Taylor, Sophie then goes to look for Alex, but the room is empty, and he texts her saying, "I'm going."
 Sophie tries to convince Taylor to go look for him, but they end up waiting the night.

 The next day, they head toward the next town.
 Taylor says that they should pull over and rest.
 They spend the night together and in the morning, Sophie attempts to text Alex.
 The phone in Taylor's pocket lights up.
-The next morning, Sophie claims that Ingrid texted her to meet them at Katherine's Gorge.
-Taylor and Sophie start arguing, and he begins menacing Sophie, further agitating her, and she runs a distance with Taylor following her, and then she dashes to the vehicle with Taylor in pursuit.
-Sophie successfully gets in the car with Taylor locked out, who then attempts to punch and kick out the window and Sophie drives into Taylor, with him sliding off to the side, which pops open the back door open, and the lifeless body of Alex in a sleeping bag then falls out.
-Sophie stops to revel in horror, which allows Taylor to jump back in the back.
-She continues driving with Taylor attempting to unscrew the wire mesh that separates them, them arguing that she has no romantic feelings for him.
-Eventually, after loosening one side, he attempts to enter the cab and Sophie slams the brakes with the wire mesh edges piercing him, with her accelerating and slamming repeatedly, further ripping him open, then he falls out.
+The next morning, Sophie claims that Ingrid texted her to meet them at Katherine Gorge.
+Taylor and Sophie start arguing, and he begins menacing Sophie, further agitating her.
+She runs off, and Taylor follows her.
+She then dashes to the vehicle, Taylor still in pursuit.
+Sophie successfully gets in the car locking Taylor locked out.
+He attempts to punch and kick the window in.
+Sophie drives into Taylor, with him sliding off to the side, which pops open the back door open.
+The lifeless body of Alex in a sleeping bag falls out.
+Sophie stops in horror, allowing Taylor to jump in the back.
+She continues driving, with Taylor attempting to unscrew the wire mesh that separates them, and arguing that she has no romantic feelings for him.
+After loosening a side of the mesh, he attempts to enter the cab and Sophie slams the brakes with the wire mesh edges piercing him.
+She accelerates and brakes repeatedly, further ripping him open, before he falls out of the car.
 She looks back and he gets up, still alive.
-She then accelerates backwards and fatally rams him, and then continues on driving, sobbing.
+She then accelerates backwards and fatally rams him, before driving on, sobbing.